 My favourite subject was Jurisprudence.

-Did you ever have doubts back then about your ability to stand out in the legal profession?
 What, in your view, are the qualities that a law student should strive to possess in order to rise a notch above the rest?

 The following are the basic qualities one should keep in mind to succeed as law student.
 Follow these Commandments for Success: